Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Comparison with Adaptive Parallel Tempering

-This steeper slope is also observed for other cube sizes $L$ (see Supplementary Fig.~\ref{fig:rho_ta_L}(a)) and appears to be a universal feature of APT with ICM.
+This steeper slope is also observed for other cube sizes $L$ (see Supplementary Fig.~\ref{fig:rho_ta_L}(a)) and appears to be a universal feature of APT supplemented by ICM.
 Finite‐size scaling analysis confirms that the residual‐energy curves for different sizes collapse onto a single universal curve (Fig.~\ref{fig:prefactor_plot}(b)).
-However, at very low residual energies near the ground state, we observe another transition to a gentler slope.
+However, at very low residual energies near the ground state, we observe another transition to a gentler slope (not visible in Fig.~\ref{fig:prefactor_plot}(b)).
 This transition occurs at residual energies that are very close to the uncertainty limit of the ground energy estimations used in our analysis (see Supplementary Fig.~\ref{fig:rho_ta_L}(b)).
 As such, it is difficult to reliably confirm the existence of this feature.
-Whether similar steeper slopes at longer annealing times can be observed in quantum annealers, in particular for problems spanning an entire processor, remains an open question, as current hardware faces challenges such as limited coherence times.
+On the other hand, the robust universal collapse shown in Fig.~\ref{fig:prefactor_plot}(b) allows us to extrapolate the time required to reach a target residual energy for cubes of any size.